PowerDNS/pdns/pdns/recursordist/docs/nod_udr.rst

 The SBF (which is maintained separately per recursor thread) cell size defaults to 67108864, which can be changed using the setting ``unique-response-db-size``.
 The same caveats regarding FPs/FNs apply as for NOD.

 Similarly to NOD, administrators may wish to prevent certain domains or subdomains from ever triggering the UDR algorithm, in which case those domains must be added to the ``udr-ignore-list`` setting as a comma separated list.
 No domain (or subdomain of a domain) listed will be considered a new unique domain response.
+It is also possible to use ``udr-ignore-list-file`` to read a file with ignored domains, one domain per line.

 Similarly to NOD, unique domain responses can be tracked using several mechanisms: